Customer information regarding Coronavirus (COVID-19) updated 24 February 2021

-A notice states the name, age, marital status, address, occupation and nationality of the people involved.
+A notice states the name, age, sex, marital status, address, occupation and nationality of the people involved.
 It also states the intended venue for the ceremony.

 Notices are displayed on the public notice boards of the Registration District for 28 days.
-Only then can the ‘authorities for marriage’ or civil partnership ‘schedule’ be issued.
+Only then can the ‘authority for marriage’ or civil partnership ‘schedule’ be issued.
 After 28 days (or in some cases 70 days if one or both parties is a foreign national) the authorities are issued in the district office where the ceremony is taking place.
 Your ceremony cannot take place without them.

 The 'authorities for marriage' or 'schedule' are only valid for use in the venue stated, so it's vital that you're certain of the place in which you plan to be married or form a civil partnership at the time of giving notice.
 If you need to change the venue after giving notice, you will be required to give fresh notices stating the new venue and pay another fee.
 A notice of marriage or civil partnership is valid for 12 months only.